-- Develop the ASP.NET Web Services and threads. - Develop network applications using Web Services (SOAP). - Build the client and server side programming using single call.
+- Develop and deploy the concepts of object oriented programming. - Utilize the .NET framework to build distributed enterprise applications. - Develop the experiment with the deployment of windows applications. - Develop the ASP.NET Web Services and threads. - Develop network applications using Web Services (SOAP). - Build the client and server side programming using single call.